 In a world where natural resources such as food, fuel and water are less accessible for millions of people, the potential for violent social unrest is ever present.
 The Global Chaos Map Project gives us valuable insights into patterns of unrest and global trends.
+Project outputs include an interactive map (under development) and a freely available database.

 Governments, the private sector and NGOs all have a role to play in mitigating social unrest and effectively managing our natural resources.
 Early intervention policy and programme design, anchored in risk management and peace building, is crucial.